AlterScribus/anil-indic/README.md

 anil-indic
 ==========

-Anil's version of scribus 1.5, patched for indic RTL
+Anil's version of scribus 1.5, patched for indic (indic requires advanced layout features but is not RTL)

 Author : anilankv (at) g m a i l ! com